-Visual inspection techniques fail to measure weld quality for the simple reason that the interface between the welded parts is not visible without sectioning or X-raying the parts.
+Visual inspection techniques fail to measure weld quality for the simple reason that the welded interface area between the welded parts is not visible.
+Cross-sectioning the welded parts will show the bond length at only one point in space, but not across the entire bond area.